2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin

 While working on their Associate Degree, allied health majors at Mid-State accumulate an average of around $9,704 in student debt.

-With a ranking of #9, Gateway Technical College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
-Gateway Technical College is a moderately-sized public school located in the midsize suburb of Kenosha.
+Gateway Technical College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
+It came in at #9 on the list.
+Gateway Technical College is a medium-sized public school located in the suburb of Kenosha.

 About 86% of the students majoring in allied health at the school are women while 14% are male.